efiminem/pymtodo/README.rst

 Authorizing
 -------------------

 Pymtodo is very easy to use.
-First, you need to authorize in the To-Do system:
+First, you need to be authorized in the Microsoft To-Do system:

 .. code:: python